Joshausage01/CRISOSTOMO_DSAMidTerm/README.md

     - Lastly, open the React project in your code editor by typing in `code .` at the command prompt.

 > [!IMPORTANT]
 > There are various ways to intall and set up React JS, the method I included here is the "traditional" way and the React team does not recommend using it anymore.
-[Here is the complete documentation of other way of intalling React.](https://www.freecodecamp.org/news/how-to-install-react-a-step-by-step-guide/)
+[Here is a documentation of the other way of installing React.](https://www.freecodecamp.org/news/how-to-install-react-a-step-by-step-guide/)